-Global IT outage causes delays at Zurich airport
+Global IT outage causes disruption at Zurich airport

-Meanwhile the outage also had an impact on air traffic on Swiss air traffic control provider Skyguide, which reduced its capacity of transit traffic by 30%, including in Zurich.
+Meanwhile the outage also affected Swiss air traffic controller Skyguide, which reduced its capacity of transit traffic by 30%, including in Zurich.

-Skyguide was impacted by the global disruption since Friday morning, the air navigation service provider told the Keystone-SDA news agency.
+Skyguide had been impacted by the global disruption since Friday morning, the air navigation service provider told the Keystone-SDA news agency.
 Corporate IT was partially affected, but safety in Swiss airspace is guaranteed, it added.

-As for Swiss International Airlines, it said on Friday that it had not been directly affected by the issues.
-However, given that partner companies such as Skyguide were seeing problems, the airline’s flight schedule was also disrupted.
+As for Swiss International Airlines, it said on Friday it had not been directly affected, but that the problems to partner companies like Skyguide had led to disruption to the airline’s flight schedule.

 Adapted from German by DeepL/dos